 The following screenshot shows how the final Root Rule Chain should look like:

 For posting device telemetry we will use the Rest APIs, Telemetry upload APIs.
-For this we will need to copy device access token from then device Thermostat Home.
+For this we will need to copy device access token from the device Thermometer.

 Let’s pushed debug mode button in Clear Alarm and Create Alarm node to verify the results.